SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### Cleaning up {#cleaning-up}

-I've also noticed that there are JSON files left in the runtime folder whenever kernel isn't stopped correctly.
+I've also noticed that there are JSON files left in the runtime folder whenever the kernel isn't stopped correctly.
 So here is a cleanup function.

 ```emacs-lisp
 (defun my/jupyter-cleanup-kernels ()